 Introducing the new-look Golf Estate, with numerous individualisation options you really can create your very own personal Golf Estate.

 For years estate cars have proven the ultimate choice for those wanting additional practicality, and while SUVs might be increasingly popular these days, a traditional estate is still a brilliant tool.
-And manufacturers clearly agree – especially Volkswagen – who has recently introduced a more spacious version of its new eight-generation Golf hatchback?
+And manufacturers clearly agree – especially Volkswagen – who introduced a more spacious version of its new eight-generation Golf hatchback

 Let’s take a look at what the new Volkswagen Golf Estate has to offer.